JMAKE5611/AVAX-Sniping-Bot/README.md

 # HOW TO RUN

+Download swapbot.js and package.json
-Download the zip folder to get all the files -> extract it to a folder Download nodejs for your PC
+Download nodejs for your PC from nodejs org
-Set the variables in "Variables" at the top of swapbot.js Free node included!
-Input enough funds for fees and purchases into your wallet Run with "node swapbot.js" command in the same terminal Stop bot with Ctrl + C.
+Open the folder in Visual Studio Code and in the terminal type "npm install" Set the variables in "Variables" at the top of swapbot.js Input enough funds for fees and purchases into your wallet Run with "node swapbot.js" command in the same terminal Free node included!
+Stop bot with Ctrl + C.

 Successfull 40,000k snipe the other day :)